Sea Turtle Camp Costa Rica

 Our Costa Rica Sea Turtle Camp Adventure is an an ALL-GIRLS trip.

 With 6 of the world’s 7 species found in Costa Rica, the beaches and waters are full of turtle observing opportunities, and we will take full advantage of this.
 As a small, intimate-sized group, we travel to the Caribbean Coast during one of the most active green sea turtle nesting aggregations in the world, we will assist a long-term research project with nightly beach patrols.
-Leatherbacks frequently ply these waters, and their nests will be hatching out around this time as well.
+Leatherback, Green, Hawksbill and sometime Loggerhead sea turtles frequently ply these waters, and their nests will be hatching out around this time as well.
 This exclusive adventure will immerse like-minded teens in the local language, culture, and ecology with our team of trained professionals.
 This program is for the adventurous teen who is not afraid to get down and dirty!

-We will start the trip off with a visit to La Calandria where we will learn about Costa Rica’s rich culture and natural environment through activities such as hiking the Monteverde Cloud Forest Reserve, learning about the history, tradition, and present-day production of Costa Rican coffee and chocolate, touring the countryside on horseback, and visiting a bat jungle!
-While here we will also participate in a zip-line tour through the cloud canopy of Monteverde.
-After departing Monteverde, we will be ferried to our small island community at the wildlife refuge, Laguna Urpiano, where they will be living the simple life and staying “off-the-grid” in this solar-powered community!
+Our adventure begins in the cloud forests of Monteverde, where we’ll stay at an eco-lodge and immerse ourselves in Costa Rica’s vibrant culture and biodiversity.
+From hiking the Monteverde Cloud Forest Reserve to learning how coffee and chocolate are made, each day brings something new — including yoga classes, butterfly gardens, a bat jungle visit, and a thrilling zip-line tour through the cloud canopy.
+After departing Monteverde, we will venture across to the east coast where we will be ferried to our small remote island community at the wildlife refuge, Refugio de Vida Silvestre Laguna Urpiano, where they will be living the simple life and staying “off-the-grid” in this rustic solar-powered community!
 It is here campers will receive turtle patrol training and then will spend the next week looking for tracks, nests, laying mothers, and hatchlings.
-We will work alongside other volunteers to patrol the beach for sea turtle nests, man a sea turtle hatchery, and participate in the care and study of recuperating adult turtles in the turtle rescue and rehabilitation program.
-Here, everything is done in shift work and we will be assigned shifts times each day.
-Shifts run 24 hours a day and campers can be assigned a shift at any time.
-After departing Laguna Urpiano, we will go rafting along the Pacuare River.
-Along the way, we will explore a rain forest ecosystem up close with naturalist-led hikes through the rain forest to visit some beautiful waterfalls.
+Campers will work in groups alongside a marine biologist and fellow volunteers to patrol the beach for sea turtle nests, manage a sea turtle hatchery, and participate in the study of both adult and juvenile turtles that inhabit this special shoreline.
+Here, volunteering is done in shift work, and we will be assigned different shifts times each day.
+Shifts run 24 hours a day and camp groups can be assigned a shift at any time.
+After a meaningful week of hands-on conservation at Laguna Urpiano, the group will depart for Pacuare River Lodge for the final days of the trip.
+There, campers will raft along the Pacuare River and explore the surrounding rainforest through naturalist-led hikes, visiting waterfalls and learning about the rich biodiversity of the region up close.

 - Receive sea turtle patrol training